CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 ### Directions B: Creating your own

 !!! warning "Prerequisites"
     You will require the following in case you want to add code locally.
-However, you can do all of these changes directly on GitHub.
-If you do want to carry out changes locally, you'll need the a GitHub account and a Token.

     ???
-Info "1.
-Create a GitHub account"
+Info "Create a GitHub account"
         Navigate to the [GitHub website](https://github.com/) and click *Sign Up*, and follow the on screen instructions.

+    Additionally, you can choose between Generating a Personal Access Token or using SSH keys.
+This is useful if you want to work locally and push your changes to GitHub.
+We are going to cover this further in next week's lesson on [Version Control](05_version_control.md).

     ???
-Info "2.
-Generate a Token"
-        You can follow the official documentation on how to generate Tokens [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Info "Choice A: Generate a Personal Access Token" You can follow the official documentation on how to generate Tokens [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 We  discussed how to generate tokens in [Week 0](https://foss.cyverse.org/00_basics/#adding-code-locally).
 Here's are quick steps you can follow in order to setup your account on your machine using tokens:

         1. On your coumputer: